sarvamai/uidai-deployment/terraform/README.md

 To ensure that the pods are scheduled on specific nodes, you can apply labels to your nodes and configure the corresponding variable in your Terraform setup.

+You can include the command to taint the node in your README under the **Node Labeling Setup** section.
+Here's the updated part of your README, including the taint command:

+---

+## Node Labeling Setup

+To ensure that the pods are scheduled on specific nodes, you can apply labels to your nodes, taint the nodes, and configure the corresponding variable in your Terraform setup.

 ### 1. Labeling the Node
    - Use `kubectl` to label the node you want to use for scheduling pods.
 For example, if you want to label a DGX node with the label `type=sarvam`, run: